emcuttsy/monoglot-anxiety/content/english/post/book-review-the-language-secret.md

 ## _The Language Secret_ by John Stedman

-The subtitle of the book is "How to speak 10 languages badly"and if that's your goal (and if those 10 languages are Romance and Germanic languages), this is the book for you.
+The subtitle of the book is "How to speak 10 languages badly"and if that's your goal (and if those 10 languages are Romance and Germanic languages), you will find a lot to love in _The Language Secret_.
 Experienced language learners and language lovers will find lots of "ah hah!" moments in Stedman's book, especially in the chapters about language families.

-However, _The Language Secret_ misses the mark with its purported target audience—anglophone monoglots learning their first new language.
+However, the book misses the mark with its purported target audience—anglophone monoglots learning their first new language.
 The main takeaways get buried under jokes and pop-culture references and actionable "do this, not that, then do this" instructions are few and far between.

 {{<notice note "The Language Secret by John Stedman">}}